Observing the Legacy of the SMS Ostfriesland and Billy Mitchell’s vision

 |Downloads:

-This work, Observing the Legacy of the SMS Ostfriesland and Billy Mitchell’s vision [Image 3 of 3], by SSgt Gabriel MacDonald, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Observing the Legacy of the SMS Ostfriesland and Billy Mitchell’s vision, by SSgt Gabriel MacDonald, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT